David Arnot (bishop)

-David Arnot (before 1497 - 1536 or 1537) was a Scottish prelate of the Catholic Church.
+David Arnot (before 1497 – between 10 July 1536 and 25 August 1537) was a Scottish prelate of the Catholic Church.
 He was the Bishop of Galloway (Scotland) from 1509 to 1526.
 He was from the Arnot family of Arnot, Fife.

 Early career

 Archdeacon of Lothian

 Arnot was Rector of Kirkforthar, Fife, receiving crown presentation to that parish church on 19 September 1497.
 He received crown presentation to become Archdeacon of Lothian on 26 October 1498.

 Provost of Bothwell

 Arnot is found to be provost of the collegiate church of Bothwell in a document dating to 20 September 1499, a document recording a grant made to Arnot by the king of a tenement in Linlithgow; it is not known when he attained this position.
 The last known provost is found as provost no later than 26 January 1468; and although this man, Patrick Leich, did not die until either 1493 or 1494, it is not known if Leich still held this position at his death.
 Arnot was provost there no later than 30 November 1502, when James Beaton is attested as provost.